boryspaulewicz/bhsdtr/ordinal/Readme.md

 ![](Figs/unnamed-chunk-44-1.svg)

 This means that whenever you see an interactive effect it may be an artefact of the scale of the dependent variable.
-So, instead of examining the effects in the gamma parameters. let's have a look at the *average criteria / thresholds*.
+So, instead of examining the effects in the gamma parameters. let's have a look at the average *criteria / thresholds*.
 Notice that we have to add the effect on gamma to gamma for stimulus = "noise" to obtain gamma for stimulus = "signal".

 ``` r
 crit1 = gamma_to_crit(s5, gamma_link = link)
 crit2 = gamma_to_crit(s5[, grep('gamma_fixed\\[.+,1]', names(s5))] + s5[, grep('gamma_fixed\\[.+,2]', names(s5))], gamma_link = link)
 ```

-Now we can directly test if the average pattern of the criteria may be different by comparing *centered* criteria vectors:
+Now we can directly test if the average pattern of the criteria may be different by comparing the *centered* criteria vectors:

 ``` r
 round(HPDinterval(as.mcmc((crit2 - apply(crit2, 1, mean)) - (crit1 - apply(crit1, 1, mean)))), 2)